pashields/ClassMapper/README.md

 Usage
 ------
 ClassMapper officially supports [CocoaPods](https://github.com/CocoaPods/CocoaPods).
-We aren't hosted there yet, but once we reach 0.1.0, we can submit.
+You'll find our spec in the repo.

 You can also add ClassMapper manually, either as source or (preferably) a static library.
 It is important to note two things: